kevinkawchak/Clinical-AI-Demos/national-repositories/build-national.md

-# Building National Repositories at Scale (update April 27, 2026 4:33 PDT)
+# Building National Repositories at Scale (April 27, 2026 4:33 PDT)

 ## Meta-Prompting
 - First submit a prompt to Claude Code with the desired dataset to receive a longer, more detailed, and more effective prompt.
 - Ask Claude to provide the exact code files, directories, and additional files that Claude Code will need to access.
 - Have Claude return the meta prompt template that sets up code/text structure for a second Claude Code processing prompt.
-- The processing prompt utilizes the same desired dataset, and processes the original meta prompt with file directions.
+- The next processing prompt utilizes the same desired dataset, and processes the original meta prompt with file directions.
 - This method permits Claude to focus on a single large processing task to increase output length and quality.

 ## GitHub Repository